statespace-tech/toolfront/docs/pages/example.md

 ## 9. Query the Environment

 Initialize a browser and ask questions.
-The agent will navigate to the appropriate pages and uses the available tools to answer questiosn in the format you specify.
+The agent will navigate to the appropriate pages and uses the available tools to answer questions in the format you specify.

 ```python
 from toolfront import Browser